caspervonb/sponsor/README.md

 This is my sponsor's toolbox which is a collection of tools that I've made just for *you* my awesome [sponsors](https://github.com/sponsors/caspervonb).

+## What's Inside?

+Every feature you've ever wanted in the Deno command line interface and then some you did not know you wanted.

+This serves as a playground for things I may implement in Deno at some point in time and things that just doesn't make sense to put into Deno like tooling for web browsers.

 ## Getting Started

 You can install sponsor by running the following command: